 Isaiah 22:1-24:23, Galatians 2:17-3:9, Psalm 60:1-12, Proverbs 23:15-16

-If you want to partner with the Daily Audio Bible, thank you, thank you.
-If what we’re doing by showing up every day together around the Global Campfire and taking the next step forward in the Scriptures and just keeping stepping forward until we reach the conclusion of the year and in the entire Bible.
-If that matters, if that makes a difference than thank you for your partnership.
+If you want to partner with the Daily Audio Bible.
+First of all, humble gratitude.
+Thank you, humbly, deeply, truly, we couldn’t do this, we wouldn’t have been doing this for these years, if we didn’t do this together and so thank you, deeply for your partnership.
 There is a link on the homepage at dailyaudiobible.com.
-If you’re using the app, you can press the Give button in the upper right-hand corner or the mailing address is P.O.
+If you’re using the app, you can press the Give button in the upper right-hand corner, or the mailing address is P.O.
 Box 1996 Springhill, Tennessee 37174.

 Prayer and Encouragements: